Mexican Street Corn Recipe

 Measuring spoons

-4 ears of grilled corn on the cob ¼ cup mayonnaise 1 ½ teaspoons lime juice 2 ounces about ½ cup finely grated Cotija cheese* ½ teaspoon chili powder plus more for sprinkling 2 tablespoons finely chopped cilantro Pinch of cayenne pepper optional, for extra heat ¼ teaspoon kosher salt or a pinch of fine salt
+4 ears of grilled corn on the cob ¼ cup mayonnaise 1 ½ teaspoons lime juice 2 oz Cotija cheese finely grated (about ½ cup) ½ teaspoon chili powder plus more for sprinkling 2 tablespoons finely chopped cilantro Pinch of cayenne pepper optional, for extra heat ¼ teaspoon kosher salt or a pinch of fine salt

-While the corn is grilling, mix the mayonnaise, lime juice, chili powder, cayenne (if using), and salt in a small bowl until well combined.
+While the corn is grilling, mix the mayonnaise, lime juice, chili powder, cayenne, and salt in a small bowl until well combined.

 In another bowl, stir together the Cotija cheese and chopped cilantro and set both aside.

-Once the corn is charred and cooked through, use a brush to generously coat one cob with the mayo mixture.
+Once the corn is charred and cooked through, use a brush or spoon to generously coat one cob with the mayo mixture.

 Hold it over a plate and sprinkle the cheese-cilantro blend liberally, rotating to coat all sides—expect a bit of mess.